amplitude/Amplitude-Android/README.md

 9. Events are saved locally.
 Uploads are batched to occur every 30 events and every 30 seconds.
 After calling `logEvent()` in your app, you will immediately see data appear on the Amplitude website.

-10. To enable foreground tracking for more accurate session information, add this to your SDK initialization call:
+10. For Android API level 14+ - To enable foreground tracking for more accurate session information (*highly recommended*), add this to your SDK initialization call:
     ```java
     Amplitude.getInstance().initialize(this, "YOUR_API_KEY_HERE").enableForegroundTracking(getApplication());
     ```